SABS-R3/software-engineering-day6/_episodes/08-continuous-integration.md

 objectives:
 - "Describe the benefits of using Continuous Integration for further automation of testing and other tasks"
 - "Enable GitHub Actions Continuous Integration for public open source (or private) repositories"
-- "Be aware of alternatives to GitHub actions, such as Travis"
+- "Be aware of alternatives to GitHub Actions, such as Travis"
 - "Use GitHub Actions to automatically run unit tests with multiple Python versions"
 - "Use GitHub Actions to automatically run unit tests on multiple operating systems"
 - "Use GitHub Actions and Codecov to automatically run and display coverage information"